nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.38em;" -->

 Notes:
-- In order to build a Javascript `Response` object, we can use the `Response` constructor which takes 2 parameters, the response body and an init object for additional information such as status code and headers.
+- In order to build a Javascript `Response` object, we have to use the `Response` constructor which takes 2 parameters, the response body and an init object for additional information such as status code and headers.
 - The body parameter accepts several types, and one of them is `TypedArray` which will allow us to use the `CopyBytesToJS()` function from the standard library, which works just like `CopyBytesToGo()` but in the opposite direction.

 ---